 Hall effect sensors provide a non-contact, efficient, and accurate way to measure current.
 LEM’s open-loop sensors offer affordability and simplicity, while closed-loop sensors provide high precision and stability for demanding applications.

-For detailed specifications, explore LEM’s official product catalog or contact Globetek – we are LEM’s oldest distributors in India – and would be happy to assist you in end-to-end procurement of these products.
+For detailed specifications, explore LEM’s official product catalog or contact Globetek – we are LEM’s oldest distributors in India – and would be happy to assist you in end-to-end procurement of hall effect sensors.